Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Orioles

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .269 with 19 doubles, three triples, six home runs and 51 walks.
+- Perdomo is batting .267 with 19 doubles, three triples, six home runs and 52 walks.

-- Perdomo has picked up a hit in 61 of 110 games this season, with multiple hits 27 times.
+- Perdomo has picked up a hit in 55.0% of his 111 games this year, with more than one hit in 24.3% of them.

-- Perdomo has an RBI in 30 of 110 games this year, with multiple RBI in eight of them.
-He has also driven in three or more of his team's runs in three contests.
+- Perdomo has an RBI in 30 of 111 games this season, with multiple RBI in eight of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.